WDI-SEA/react-development-course-materials/03-Underlying Concepts/readme.md

 6) **Section Recap**: Discussion

-Note that the Films Project, Part 3 can be done fully in class (depending on timing and needs).
+Note that the Film Project, Part 3 can be done fully in class (depending on timing and needs).